everit-org/templating-html/README.md

  - Be extremely fast
  - Have a very small binary and memory footprint
- - Do not do more just HTML templating
+ - Do not do more just HTML templating (No MVC, URL resolving, etc.)
  - Allow the programmers to use the code created by web designers as it is delivered.
 Only decoration should with templating specific attributes should be done, so the web designer can continue working on the code.